tolomea/django-data-browser/README.rst

 The aggregate registry is in ``data_browser.orm_aggregates.TYPE_AGGREGATES`` this has type ``dict[BaseType, dict[str, data_browser.orm_aggregates.Agg]]``.
 It is safe to insert new entries into this at runtime.

-For example to add a count that does not apply distinct to numbers you could do the following:
+For example to add a count that does not apply distinct to number fields you could do the following:

 .. code-block:: python